-Commercial harvest of Pacific salmon is managed by the State of Alaska and as authorized under the Council's FMP for Salmon Fisheries in the EEZ off the Coast of Alaska (Salmon FMP).
+Commercial harvest of Pacific salmon is managed by the State of Alaska, as authorized under the Council's FMP for Salmon Fisheries in the EEZ off the Coast of Alaska (Salmon FMP).
 The Arctic Management Area is included in the western management area identified in the Salmon FMP.
-Commercial salmon fishing in the western management area for salmon is prohibited by the salmon FMP and regulations at 50 CFR 679.3(f).
-There is no fishing for salmon allowed in the U. S. EEZ off Alaska except for several areas where traditional State salmon fisheries extended into Federal waters and are thus exempt from this prohibition (Copper River flats, Cook Inlet, the Southeast troll fishery, and Area M in the western GOA).
+Commercial salmon fishing in the western management area for salmon is prohibited by the Salmon FMP and regulations at 50 CFR 679.3(f).
+No commercial fishing for salmon is allowed in the U.S. EEZ off Alaska except for several areas where traditional state salmon fisheries extended into federal waters and are thus exempt from this prohibition (Copper River flats, Cook Inlet, the Southeast troll fishery, and Area M in the western GOA).
 No commercial salmon fishery is authorized under the Arctic FMP.